rivaldorodrigues/code-kata/NOTES.md

 ### 🍅 Pomodoro #2

-- Testing if 1820 is a leap year should return true
+- Testing if 1820 is a leap year should return true ✅
+- Testing if 1920 is a leap year should return true

 ## Utility